technology-toolbox/website/content/blog/jjameson/2009/03/19/to-dispose-or-not-to-dispose-that-is-the-question.md

 ---
-title: "To Dispose or not to Dispose -- that is the question"
+title: To Dispose or not to Dispose -- that is the question
 date: 2009-03-19T08:26:00-06:00
 excerpt:
   "Last Saturday, another team member sent an email out to the team inquiring